algolia/kubernetes-hands-on/08-service/README.md

 Try to curl the `/info` url, remember the `ports` we choose in the `service`.

-Can you access this service from the outside of k8s?
+Can you access this service from the outside of Kubernetes?

 The answer is no, it's not possible.
 To do this you need an `ingress`.
 Ingress means "entering into".